• Skip to primary navigation

 Don’t waste any pumpkin puree, bag any leftovers and freeze it for another day!

-How long can you store this cake?
+How long can you store pumpkin cake?

 Due to the additional of pumpkin to the batter, pumpkin cake is a naturally moist cake.
 For this reason it will keep for 4-5 days in a sealed contained at room temperature.